jwest-apigee/usergrid/stack/services/src/main/java/org/apache/usergrid/management/export/export_v2.md

 If the query is empty/null (need to apply the fix where queries can be null, currently they are always initialized) or if the query is "select *" then we go and search through the graph database for each entity.
 If the query is more sophisticated then we query elasticsearch for all relevant entity information.
 (Maybe a useful feature would be to perform a reindexing operation on each collection we wish to export. ) This would work exactly the same way a generic query performed at the rest tier would access the data.

+###What flow does it go through?
+Well first it aggregates a bidirection map of uuid's and application names.
+Then checks to see if there is any filter being applied.
+If not then we will export all the applications.
+If there is a filter then we only check each application that is present in the filter.

+Next we go to collections and check if the filter has listed any collection names to be exported.
+If there aren't, then we export every single collection.
+If there is a filter then we export and search for all the entities in the collection specific collections that are listed.